aerdman1/henryhowler/docs/Fred Henry's Branch/kc/kc-1/janet-is-climbing-in-india-sept-2008.md

 September 12: We all crack a beer to toast the fact that we are actually here at around 9 am.
 Mr. Pal asks us if this is normal.
 We keep driving.
 We arrive in the late afternoon at the Tourist Hotel in Manali, a true retreat at the bargain deal of 200 rupees ($5) per night.
 We meet the wonderful host Gupka.
 Dinner and sleep quickly follow.

-September 13: Motived to get planning and packing for the next stage,
+**September 13: Motived to get planning and packing for the next stage**,

 climbing int he Manikaran towers.
 On our first errand in town, we that there is no isobutane, ANYWHERE in town.
 And we have three isobutane stoves and no whisperlights (which take unleaded fuel among other fuels if necessary) between all of us (All of us, as it turns out, had actually packed the whisperlight at home and then unpacked them at the last minute).
 Grr.
 Still waiting for Pat’s bags too.
 None of the phone numbers they gave him were working, no information found.
 We decide these two issues were cause to take the rest of the day off.
 So we wandered the town snapping photos, found some cool bouldering, went to yoga class, watched the wild monkeys and had many many cups of chai tea.

-September 14 (today): Ben wakes up and writes home to get info on making a stove out of two tin cans like his family did when we was a kid, and starts creating prototypes.
+**September 14 (today):** Ben wakes up and writes home to get info on making a stove out of two tin cans like his family did when we was a kid, and starts creating prototypes.
 This inspires us to then start bribing local treking people and anyone else we can think of for butane cans and pursuing other ideas for cooking in the mountains.
 We also still have to shop for food and eventually head to the market.
 The boys are quickly sidetracked at a barber shop where they stopped for a shave.
 This quickly turned into facial massages, cold creams, steam baths, face masks, shoulder and back massages, knuckle, shoulder and neck cracking and lots of laughs (a GREAT video footage of the ordeal by yours truly!).
 Not your typical spa, as you can imagine.
 The pictures and video may do the whole ordeal more justice than mere words.

 So that brings us to now.